wandeg/microsoft-graph-docs/api-reference/beta/resources/graph-stub-generator.md

 # Use the Microsoft Graph REST API docs stub generator

-Microsoft Graph uses CSDL (and XML format) for defining its API surface.
-This topic provides instructions to take that XML CSDL file and generate API and resource stub reference docs.
-This process does not account for the descriptions/information already available in the beta and v1.0 documentation, or any description annotations you might have in the CSDL for your types and properties.
+Microsoft Graph uses CSDL (and XML format) for defining its API.
+This topic provides instructions to take a copy of the Microsoft Graph CSDL metadata file and generate stub reference topics for API methods and resources.
+The CSDL metadata should at minimum define the APIs that you intend to add to Microsoft Graph.

+Stub reference topics are output in a local folder that you specify.
+They are skeletal topics with minimal, generic descriptions.
+They do not include content that has been manually inserted and published, nor any of the annotations in the CSDL metadata file.

 ## Scenario and usage

+You should use the stub generator in the following scenarios:

+- If a new API or resource has been introduced to your workload.
+- If you're adding multiple properties to an existing resource, you can save time by copying the generated JSON representation of the new properties to the existing topic of the corresponding parent resource.
-If a new API/resource has been introduced to your workload **or** a large scale update needs to be made to existing API docs (where overwriting the existing docs is preferred over updating them), this is the tool for you.
-If you have a small change to be made (e.g., updating descriptions, adding scopes, adding examples, etc.), you don't need to use this tool.
+- A large scale update needs to be made to existing API docs (where overwriting the existing docs is preferred over updating them).
+Extreme care should be taken when using this scenario.

+If you have a small change to be made (e.g., updating descriptions, adding scopes, adding examples, etc.), you don't need to use the stub generator scripts.

 ### Workflow

-1. Use the edmx2json script to translate the Microsoft Graph CSDL to intermediary JSON
+1. Use the edmx2json script to translate the Microsoft Graph CSDL to intermediary JSON.
-2. Use the json2md script to translate the intermediary JSON to Markdown
+2. Use the json2md script to translate the intermediary JSON to Markdown.
-3. Edit the files you are interested in (add descriptions, examples, etc.) and move those files into the appropriate places in your copy of the [Microsoft Graph Docs repository](https://github.com/microsoftgraph/microsoft-graph-docs).
-Note that depending on which CSDL you used in the first step, the tool may have generated stubs for docs that are already there and/or aren't relevant to the update you're making.
-These can be ignored.
-4. Send a pull request to the Microsoft Graph Docs repository.
+3. Copy the markdown files that you need to the appropriate folders in the GitHub branch that you created.

 ## Pre-requisites to run this tool